 Experienced growers often choose to trim large fan leaves in the period before harvest to allow closer access to all the side branches and their leaves and buds.

-Observe the colour and appearance of the pistils.
+Observe the color and appearance of the pistils.
 The pistils are the reproductive organs of the female cannabis flowers.
-Over time, as the buds mature, the pistils change colour.
+Over time, as the buds mature, the pistils change color.
 The exact change varies according to the variety of the autoflower, but they typically start as a creamy white and then progressively darken, often ending in a dark brown shade.
 So, carefully observing the appearance of the pistils of your cannabis flowers as they grow is an inexpensive and reliable way of judging the best time to harvest.

-Look at the approximate percentage of pistils that have changed colour.
+Look at the approximate percentage of pistils that have changed color.
 If most of the pistils are white, it is way too soon to harvest, for example.
 If just over half of the pistils are brown, it is best to wait for a bit longer.
 If about 75% – 90% are brown, harvest now, the plant is heavy and ripe, and it is the optimal time for a good quality crop.
-If over 90% of the pistils are brown, harvest immediately as you may have left it too late!
+If over 90% of the pistils are brown, harvest immediately, as you may have left it too late!

 The Trichome Method

 Trichomes are microscopic hair-like crystals that cover the leaves and buds of your cannabis plant, and also serve as glands for the production of resin.
-Trichomes act as a defence for the cannabis plant.
+Trichomes act as a defense for the cannabis plant.
 Their bitter smell and taste ward off animals or insects that may be tempted to eat the leaves.
 Both producer and protector, trichomes are one of the most essential parts of the cannabis plant and play a significant role in producing the psychoactive effect for which cannabis is famous.

 The word ‘trichome’ derives from the Greek word for hair.
 Trichomes house the compounds that have become synonymous with cannabis – THC, other cannabinoid and terpenes are all manufactured inside terpenes and start to form as the cannabis plant enters the flowering phase.
 So you can see that close observation of the development of trichomes is a good way of observing the maturity or ripeness of the weed.
-Trichomes change colour as they start to develop.
-They can be clear, white, amber or brown and the colour of trichomes is sometimes used by cannabis growers to determine the best time to harvest.
+Trichomes change color as they start to develop.
+They can be clear, white, amber or brown and the color of trichomes is sometimes used by cannabis growers to determine the best time to harvest.

 There are three types of trichomes, and each one is bigger than the last: